sethreidnz/react-introduction-tutorial/08-More-Routing.md

 export default Routes
 ```

-Here we use the nesting of the Route components to describe the heirarchy of our routes.
+Here we use the nesting of the Route components to describe the hierarchy of our routes.
 In this case we have main router
 that will render our root `App` component.
 Then as a child Route of this we have a new component `IndexRoute` to
 define our location list route.
 This IndexRoute component defines the default route if there are no other matches.